SchulteMK/kube-cluster/Readme.md

 We are now able to announce routes via bgp, but we currently have nothing to announce.
 We need a way to assign an ip address to a service.
 This can be done by [cilium ip address management (IPAM)](https://docs.cilium.io/en/stable/network/concepts/ipam/#ip-address-management-ipam).
 We just need to deploy an `CiliumLoadBalancerIPPool` to enable this feature and start handing out ip addresses to our `LoadBalancer` services. \
 Add the [ipool.yaml](definitions/cilium-bgp/ippool.yaml) to the repo and resync the app.

+To test both our automatic ip address assignment and the bgp announcement, we can patch our argocd service type from `ClusterIP` to `LoadBalancer` (`kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'`).
+Following things should happen:
+1. An ip address should be assigned
+1. The newly assigned ip address should be announced via bgp immediately
+1. The service should be reachable from outside the cluster via it´s ip address

+You can check the assignment with `kubectl get svc -n argocd` and get an external ip, the advertisement with `cilium bgp routes advertised ipv6 unicast`.

 ---
 non structures notes below